Two Teens Arrested Trespassing At High School In Hudson Valley

-A pair of teenagers are facing charges in Northern Westchester after allegedly breaking into an area high school and resisting arrest when approached by investigators.
+A pair of teenagers are facing charges after allegedly breaking into an area high school and resisting arrest when approached by investigators in Northern Westchester.

-Two 14-year-old boys from Peekskill were busted by a Yorktown High School Resource officer on Thursday, March 17 after they were caught by a staff member loitering on campus without authorization.
+The two 14-year-old boys from Peekskill were busted by a Yorktown High School resource officer on Thursday, March 17 after they were caught by a staff member loitering on campus without authorization, according to Yorktown Police.

 Police said that the high school resource officer was joined by a member of the Mildred E. Strang Middle School security team to launch an investigation into the juveniles.